Poem: The Road Not Taken | CBSE Class 9 | Beehive

 ____________________

-The poet says that he came to a forest.
-It was the autumn season and the leaves had turned yellow.
+The poet says that he reached a forest in the autumn season, where the leaves had turned yellow.
 The phrase 'a yellow wood' in the poem suggests that it was the autumn season.
-It also indicates a period of transition.
-It signifies a critical time in our lives when we have to take a decision to shape our future.
+It also indicates a period of transition and signifies a critical time in our lives when we have to take a decision to shape our future.

 The poet decided to travel on the other road and it was as good as the first road.
 As he started walking on the road, this road seemed better to him as it was covered with grass and had not been much walked over.
 After walking some distance, the poet realised that both roads were almost the same.
 He realised that both roads had been walked over equally.